Please Note: This is an abbreviated version of an extremely detailed question about recruited walk-ons at top Division I programs.

 However, it's vital that families understand that softball at these programs is a business.
 Their goal is to win, and the coaches are expected to produce results.
 It's not recreational softball.
 These coaches are dedicated and hard working, and they expect no less from their athletes.
 Competing at this level is tough.
 The work ethic and commitment the coaches look for in their players is beyond what most college students are prepared to give (usually because they want more balance in their college experience.)

 Consequently, top collegiate coaches have certain criteria they tend to use when recruiting and offering scholarships to prospects.
 (And yes, they do sometimes make mistakes.
 But that's another story.)
 My point is that these coaches do things they way they do for a reason, and changing the way they do things isn't likely to be easy.

-When an athlete is offered a recruited walk on spot on a team--and in this instance I'm referring to a big D-I programs, not necessarily to other types of teams---the coach will usually explain that the athlete will be given the benefits the other scholarship athletes receive such as tutoring, equipment, early enrollment, and so on, and she will be expected to work just as hard as the scholarshipped players.
-But the coach will almost always add the player isn't being guaranteed anything beyond a spot on the team.
+When an athlete is offered a recruited walk on spot on a team---and in this instance I'm referring to a big D-I programs, not necessarily to other types of teams---the coach will usually explain that the athlete will be given the benefits the other scholarship athletes receive such as tutoring, equipment, early enrollment, and so on, and she will be expected to work just as hard as the scholarship players.
+But the coach will almost always add that the player is not being guaranteed anything beyond a spot on the team.
 Playing time, athletic-based financial aid, and so on may be possibilities, but they aren't guaranteed.

 If you're good enough to make a Pac 12 or SEC team as a walk on, chances are there are lots of other teams that would be only to happy to offer you a starting spot.
 In the long run, you may find you're much happier in this role!